MoisesAlfar0o/article-component/README.md

-# - Coding bootcamp testimonials slider
+# - Article preview component

 This is a solution to the [Article preview component challenge on Frontend Mentor.](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).